Banking Basics

 In response, the bank freezes your account as a protective measure.

-Furthermore, you can impose a temporary freeze on your account when your credit or debit card is misplaced or stolen.
+Furthermore, you can temporarily freeze your account when your credit or debit card is misplaced or stolen.
 This measure guarantees the security of your funds.

 How to withdraw money from a frozen account?